jmcgra1/Global-Warming-Visualization/README.md

 Local File also available if you have Tableau Public installed in GlobalWarmingViz folder

-User's Guide on how to explore the datasets is included under section "Results" in FinalPaper.pdf
+User's Guide on how to explore the datasets is included under section "Results" in FinalPaper.pdf within the GlobalWarmingViz folder

 To Execute Process in TempDataProcess folder: instructions to execute your code, specifications such as OS, database version, ODBC driver version, programming language